WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Type | The role's type (most commonly Default and Limited).
 Class | The role's class.
 Team | The role's team.
-Count | Returns the amount of roles.
+Count | Returns the number of roles.

 Roles support a few property accesses: